SEND Acronyms Decoded: Every Abbreviation Teachers NeedSEND Acronyms Decoded: Every Abbreviation Teachers Need - educational concept illustration

 A Year 3 class teacher receiving their first EHCP transfer file will see most of these within the first two pages.
 Knowing them before your first annual review meeting means you can focus on the child rather than decoding the paperwork.

-and contexts; is often misunderstood and requires significant unpacking.
-When teachers embrace a strengths-based perspective, focusing on what learners *can* do, they are better equipped to design effective instruction.
-Research by Norwich and Eaton (2015) underscores this point, highlighting how a deficit-based model can inadvertently lower expectations.
 Furthermore, studies by Florian and Black-Hawkins (2011) advocate for inclusive practices.
 They promote pedagogies that respond to individual learning differences.
 Rose and Meyer's (2002) work on Universal Design for Learning (UDL) offers a framework for creating accessible learning experiences.
-These approaches empower learners with SEND to achieve their full potential.
+These approaches support learners with SEND to achieve their full potential.

 Acronym Full Term What It Means When You Encounter It